sbuitragodo/dta_eng_zoomcamp2025/01_introduction_prerequisites/README.md

 ### Extensions for VSC
 - python
 - docker
+- terraform
+- ssh remote

 ### Notes:
 - I started setting the environment using git bash but I had issues (failed password) connecting to the db using pgcli.
 - I tried also using a previous setting with wsl and was able to follow most of the content.
 The dockerization of the python script gave me errors.
 - I finally decided to use Github Codespaces which was quite easy to set up and follow the content for this module.
+- I completed the homework using the GCP VM environment.